 The writing process is book-ended by two other key skills which we cover elsewhere:

 This sections focuses on essay writing in the Arts, Humanities and Social Sciences.
 Scientific disciplines will provide guidance on specific writing styles for their subject area.
 For example, Biological Sciences provide a set of resources on the Cambridge Transkills webapges.
+Have a look at Transkills for other subject areas too such as English, Theology, History, Law and MML.

 It is important to understanding what you are being asked to do before you begin writing.
 Regardless of the task, you will be marked more highly for answering the question than simply showing how much you know about a topic.
 Ask yourself the following three questions when you start a new task: